davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

     - You might as well ensure that the perimeter and areas still check out too!

-6. Create a new method `changeSizeAndColor()` that accepts 3 parameters, a different `width`, `height`, and `color`.
-Put in the code to change its size and color concurrently.
-To help do this, you should be calling existing methods instead of copying-and-pasting code.

 #### Part IV: Writing Effective Comments